bevry/projectz/README.md

 <!-- /DESCRIPTION -->

-Feature summary:
+Here's some of the things it can do:

-- Finally keep your projects data files synchronised appropriatly, supports:
+- Keep your projects data files synchronised appropriately, supports:
 	- `package.json`
 	- `bower.json`
 	- `component.json`